WHusssain937/Milestone-Project-3/README.md

 Materialize Collapsible
 The collapsible will display the book title, rating and function icons that the user will see and when clicked will expand and display the information about the book.

+Add Function Icon
+This icon when clicked will take the user to the add book page.

 Edit Function Icon
 This icon when clicked will take the user to the edit page for the book to make any changes and update.